Myriad-Dreamin/typst.ts/README.md

 And open your browser to `http://localhost:20810/`.

-You can also run `yarn run build-wrapper` instead of `yarn run build && yarn run link:local` to avoid building the WASM modules from source.
+You can also run `yarn run build:core` instead of `npx turbo run build` to build core library (`@myriaddreamin/typst.ts`) and avoid building the WASM modules from source.

 ### Example: generate documentation site for packages developers.